linhd-postdata/skos-codelists/README.md

 # skos-codelists
-You can find the different crontolled vocabularies detected in the development of POSTDATA network of ontologies.
+You can find the different controlled vocabularies detected in the development of POSTDATA network of ontologies.

 Ontology: postdata-core ontology (pdcore)

+ Class: PoeticWork

-  Class: PoeticWork	-	genre
+  		-	genre

  		-	poeticType

  		-	authorEducationLevel

 	Class: Redaction
             -	typeOfTextualElement
 	Class Person